NormySan/couch-odm/README.md

 # Couch ODM

-A simple object data mapper for CouchDB.
+A simple object data mapper for CouchDB using attributes to define documents and fields.
+It supports deeply nested data structures, enums and value objects.

+**Note that this package is very a work in progress and should not be used inproduction.
+A lot of additional features are planned and some of the existing features will be reworked to be more in line with how CouchDB works.**

 ## Installation